johnshaughnessy/osai-ubuntu/nvidia-ctk-test/README.md

 Later, we can add additional dependencies (jupyter, fastai, fastbook, etc.)

-## Building and running the test
+## Prerequisites

-Prerequisite: Setup the host according to the ansible scripts.
+Setup the host according to the ansible scripts.
+(In ansible terms, the host machine is the "target node".)

+Build or download the `cuda-pip-torch` base image.
+(See `cuda-pip-torch/README.md` for details.)

+## Build and run the test

-Then, build the docker image:
+Build the docker image:

 ```sh
 docker build -t nvidia-ctk-test:latest .